AadityaGupta/blog-spider/README.md

 1.all articles in different formats (txt or doc)

-2.a log which records the processes and results
+2.a log file which records the processes and results

-This first version has some limitations:
+The first version has some limitations:

 1.It can't load content such as hyperlink, images, special symbol, or resources hosted on other websites